Trump invokes Defense Production Act to force GM to make ventilators after stalled talks

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE

-GM announced Friday it was partnering with Ventec Life Systems to build VOCSN critical care ventilators at the automaker's 2.6 million-square-foot Kokomo, Ind. manufacturing facility.
-It said the company was scheduled to deliver the first ventilators next month with a capacity of 10,000 per month.
+Former Vice President Joe Biden praised Trump's announcement during a virtual roundtable with first responders.

-”GM is in the position to help build more ventilators because of the remarkable performance of GM and Ventec’s global supply base,” Barra said in a statement.
-“Our joint teams have moved mountains to find real solutions to save lives and fight the pandemic.”
+“The good news I just heard about ten minutes ago.. is that president has just finally implemented the act and he’s ordered GM to make ventilators," Biden said.
+"That’s really good news.
+Now we were suggesting he do that over a month ago but the point is he’s done it and I congratulate him for it.”

-Fox Business' Matthew Kazin contributed to this report.
+Fox Business' Matthew Kazin, Fox News' Paul Steinhauser and the Associated Press contributed to this report.